Health Department Permitting & State Food Code

 Public Health’s plan review approval process requires you to complete the plans and application package, and submit it to Public Health to review and approve.
 Valid proof of a seal of approval by L&I is NOT required for health plan review approval, but is required for obtaining a pre-operational inspection approval of the proposed mobile food truck prior to commencing operation.
 Download your county mobile permit application packet and read through it thoroughly (plan review & permit fees will vary by county.)
 Getting the county permit will be delayed if the application package is not complete or the plans for your unit need to be changed.
 Most plan review applications include:

 1. Two (2) sets of your mobile food unit plans (you can draw these out yourself; provide scale drawings that include dimensions (length, width), of the interior layout showing all food service equipment locations (hand wash sink, commercial refrigerator, cash register, soap & paper towel dispenser, three compartment sink, grill, oven, baked goods display, etc.) Show all views including front, side, and elevations.
 State what the mobile surfaces, inside and out, are made of.
 Include the make and model number for each piece of equipment that will be installed.
 If the unit is already built, provide photographs of the inside, outside, all equipment, and the L & I sticker.
+You will also need to provide evidence that standard procedures that ensure compliance with the requirements of the state food code are developed.

 2. A Use of Commissary/Shared Kitchen Agreement (if not requesting an exemption.)
 If you are applying for an exemption from the commissary kitchen requirement, many counties now have an exemption form to go along with the plan review packet.
 Otherwise, state right on the commissary form that you are applying for exemption.
 See details about the commissary exemption below.